resilmesh2/ISIM/README.md

 ## Data preload

 The application itself is dockerized.
-For local non-production deployment, repository offers a simple docker compose file deploying instance of Neo4j, the ISIM rest as well as optional loading of initial data to Neo4j.
+For local non-production deployment, repository offers a simple docker compose file deploying instance of Neo4j, the ISIM rest and GraphQL as well as optional loading of initial data to Neo4j.
 This can be turned off by simply commenting out the `neo4j_load_data` service in the compose file and the dependency on it from `neo4j` service.

 If you want to load the initial data from Neo4j dump, you can either: